 We focus on teaching stained glass painting techniques.
 Our students travel to us from Australia, all over the USA, South Africa, Belgium, Canada, Kuwait, the Netherlands, New Zealand, Germany, Japan, Denmark, Singapore, France, the Republic of Ireland and Peru.
 Also, from all over the British Isles.

 In November 2012 we gave our third training course to members of the Muraoka Studio in Japan who flew here to learn more about the techniques we use at Williams & Byrne.

 If you want to learn stained glass painting techniques, read more here about the stained glass painting training you can get here.

 We also give workshops / lectures abroad.
 In 2011 and 2012 we gave seminars in the Netherlands which were attended by professional glass painters from Holland, Germany, Belgium and Romania.

 In June 2014, we taught an advanced glass painting workshop at Bryn Athyn College, Pennsylvania, as part of the College’s Sacred Arts Programme.

 We also took part in the 2014 annual conference of the American Glass Guild’s annual conference and led two workshops there.

 If you’re interested in a workshop with us, please write to us here.

 It is near Ludlow (Shropshire, UK).
 There are two of us – David Williams and Stephen Byrne.
 (Our backgrounds: here.)

-Some of our work is close to home, so stained glass Shropshire, Herefordshire, Worcestershire and Warwickshire.
+Some of our work is close to home, so in nearby counties like Shropshire, Herefordshire, Worcestershire and Warwickshire.